technologiestiftung/odis-website/README.md

 ### Adding posts for "Projekte"
 All posts for section "Aktuelles" should be stored in `/_posts/projekte`.
 To add a new post simple create a new markdown file (`.md`) in this folder.

-Specify the site `title` and `category` in the front matter section.
+Specify the site `title`, `metaDescription` and `category` in the front matter section.
 The `categoy` needs to be set to `projekte`.
 In adition to that we also need to specify a `permalink` under which the page should be avialable and a `placeholderImage` that will appear in the "Projekte" overview page.

 ```
 ---
 layout: default
 title:  Kita-Suche in Berlin
+metaDescription: Lorem ipsum...
 categories: projekte
 permalink: /projekte/kita-suche-berlin.html
 indexImage: placeholder.png